 “…I just love the honesty, humor and raw emotion you share in your story.
 As a caregiver, it really resonates with me.
-I can’t wait to read more!” ~ Susan Landeis, author, advocate
+I can’t wait to read more!” ~ Susan Landeis, author, In Search of Rainbows, caregiver advocate

 “In “Did You Hide the Cookies?”
 Judith shows us what a deep well of compassion looks like and what is demanded of this compassion and love when you are a caregiver.
 She walks you through her personal minefield of helping someone with a disease that can’t be pinned down, can’t be predicted and can’t be understood.

 Then she flips the coin and gets very real about the toll this role takes on the caregiver, offering herself as her model.
 She beautifully and painfully captures the unseen anguish and exhaustion of a caregiver.